 The drug’s label also states that Nuplazid is not approved for the treatment of patients with dementia-related psychosis unrelated to the hallucinations and delusions associated with Parkinson’s disease psychosis [Warnings and Precautions 5.1].

-When faced with the results of its own study, a drug company has a responsibility to conduct more studies rather than moving the product to market as quickly as possible.
+When faced with the results of its own study, a drug company has a responsibility to conduct more studies, rather than moving the product to market as fast as possible.
 When faced with the reported adverse events after a product is on the market, a diligent company needs to remove this product from the market.
-There does not appear to be much evidence of efficacy, and a lot of evidence of the risks, not warned about, indicate this product should not even be on the market.
+There does not appear to be much evidence of efficacy for Nuplazid, and a lot of evidence of risks not warned about on the drug’s label suggest Nuplazid should not even be on the market.
 The sheer numbers of reported deaths should be prompting this company to take appropriate actions and take the product off the market.

-CNN’s April 2018 news story included this expert’s weighing in on the shocking number of patient deaths:
+CNN’s April 2018 news story included an expert’s comment on the shocking number of deaths:

 Diana Zuckerman, founder and president of the nonprofit think tank the National Center for Health Research, said it was “almost unheard of to have this many deaths reported.”
 And so this is what we’ve come to, that hundreds of deaths linked to a drug on the market for just two years is only “almost unheard of”?

 “You just don’t see this with most new drugs, said Ms. Zuckerman.
 “You don’t see all these reports, so you have to take it seriously.”